Hamiltonians Without Ultraviolet Divergence for Quantum Field Theories: Interior--Boundary Condition and Corresponding Hamiltonian for the Two Models

 \subsection{IBC Hamiltonians as a Limit of Removing the Cut-Off}

 If one introduces a UV cut-off into the UV divergent original Hamiltonian \eqref{Horigdef9} of Model 2, it becomes the well-defined operator $H_\varphi$ given by

 analogous to \eqref{Hcutoffdef} for Model 1.
 Here, the Dirac delta function $\delta^3$ has been replaced by $\varphi:\RRR^3\to\CCC$, a square-integrable function describing the charge density of the $x$-particle, and the limit $\varphi\to\delta^3$ would correspond to removing the UV cut-off.
-It is well known \cite{vH52,Der03} that, if $E_0>0$, there are numbers $E_\varphi\in\RRR$ such that the operator $H_\varphi - E_\varphi$ possesses a limit as $\varphi\to \delta^3$; let us call this limit, which is a self-adjoint operator, $H_\infty$.
+It is well known \cite{vH52,Der03} that, if $E_0>0$, there are numbers $E_\varphi\in\RRR$ such that the operator $H_\varphi - E_\varphi$ possesses a limit as $\varphi\to \delta^3$.
 Since $E_\varphi\to\infty$ in this limit, $H_\varphi$ tends to infinity in a sense, but this sense is harmless because two Hamiltonians that differ only by a multiple of the identity operator can be regarded as equivalent, as they generate the same time evolution (if we regard wave functions that differ only by a global phase factor as equivalent).
-So, in a relevant sense, the limit $\varphi\to\delta^3$ can indeed be taken, and $H_\infty$ is the limiting Hamiltonian, which suggests regarding $H_\infty$ as the ``physically correct'' Hamiltonian.
+So, in a relevant sense, the limit $\varphi\to\delta^3$ can indeed be taken, which suggests regarding the limiting Hamiltonian as the ``physically correct'' Hamiltonian.
+Obviously, the limiting Hamiltonian is defined only up to addition of a constant, as this constant can be added to each of the $E_\varphi$.
+However, for the $H_{\varphi}$ of this concrete model, there is a particular natural choice of $E_\varphi$ and thus of the limiting Hamiltonian, described, e.g., in \cite{Der03,ibc2a}, for which we will write $H_\infty$.